ClearVolume/clearvolume/README.md

      ./build.sh

-This will generate a jar executable at the root of the project:
+This will generate a jar executable here:

-     ClearVolume.exe.jar
+    ./build/executable/ClearVolume.exe.jar

 (It uses the magic Capsule plugin for Gradle for that)